 Therefore any genetic defect on the mechanisms that supply nucleotides would reflect in mtDNA depletion syndromes (MDS), resulting in mitochondrial dysfunction.

 Aging has become a diagnosis, not just something that happens over time.
 All the theories point out that dysregulation of mitochondrial function is a cornerstone of significant organ dysfunction and degenerative diseases.
 Understanding how the mitochondria regulate, modulate, and produce energy and ROS will provide the proper treatment to counteract the oxidative process and increase mitochondrial biogenesis. – Ana Paola Rodríguez Arciniega, MS

 Akbari, Mansour et al. “Mitochondria in the signaling pathways that control longevity and healthspan.”
 Aging research reviews vol. 54 (2019): 100940. doi:10.1016/j.arr.2019.100940

 Additional Online Links & Resources (Available 24/7)

 Online Physical Injury / Accident Intake Form: bit.ly/Fill-Out-Your-Online-History

 Online Functional Medicine Assessment: bit.ly/functionmed

-The information herein on "Aging & Longevity: Mitochondrial Genetic Pathways" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Aging & Longevity: Mitochondrial Genetic Pathways" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.